About The Mob Museum

 The Inside Story

-The Mob Museum was designed by a best-in-class team known for other successful museums that serve to reinvigorate communities and neighborhoods, including the Rock and Roll Hall of Fame in Cleveland, Ohio, and the International Spy Museum in Washington, D.C.
-This highly experienced team of staff, board members and consultants worked together to create one of the city’s major attractions and a must-see for millions of tourists and locals while also reinvigorating the downtown Las Vegas neighborhood it calls home.
-Dr. Dennis Barrie and his wife, Kathleen Hickey Barrie, a highly respected powerhouse within the prestigious and exacting museum world.
-The Mob Museum also had a top-notch group of film-makers, exhibit designers and fabricators and interactive and digital media firms to create one of the city’s most beloved attractions.
+The Mob Museum was designed by the same best-in-class team who is responsible for other successful museums including the Rock and Roll Hall of Fame in Cleveland, Ohio and the International Spy Museum in Washington, D.C.
+The experienced team of staff, board members and consultants worked together to create a world-renowned facility that would appeal to tourists and locals while also reinvigorating the downtown Las Vegas neighborhood it calls home.
+Dr. Dennis Barrie and Kathleen Hickey Barrie led the talented design team comprised of filmmakers, exhibit fabricators and digital media firms to create one of the city’s most beloved attractions.

 Board of Directors